 The cheapest ticket to Easter Island typically is a return ticket from Santiago in Chile.
-The return ticket price is usually from $500 USD, but you have to wait for the occasionally special fares for the cheapest ticket price.
+The return ticket price is usually from $500 USD, but you have to wait for the occasional special fares for the cheapest ticket price.
 Also the earlier you buy the tickets the cheaper they usually are.
 These flights to Easter Island is quite popular, flights to and from Easter Island was full for us.
 There was a couple that couldn’t even sit next to each other on the way to Easter Island.
 Another way to buy tickets to Easter Island is to book RTW flights (further reading).

-I first thought that the plane taking us to such a remote island would be a crappy one, but it ended up to be one of the most modern planes we have been on.
+I first thought that the plane taking us to such a remote island would be a crappy one, but it ended up being one of the most modern planes we have been on.
 There were even scramble eggs for breakfast… as oppose to a couple of biscuits for lunch or tea on other Lan Airline flights.
-The screen in front of us were really high tech and have no lag at all.
+The screen in front of us was really high tech and have no lag at all.
 There were no window shades as well, you could dim out the window with a touch of a button.
 We booked this flight roughly 5 months in advance and we got a special rate of $500 USD.

 Unavoidable Easter Island National Park Ticket

 You may have read that for a period of time, the National Park Ticket may be avoidable due to some changes in authority on the Island.
-Unfortunately that is all over now and park rangers did check our tickets regularly all over the Island and refuse entry to the best sites if you do not have a ticket.
+Unfortunately, that is all over now and park rangers did check our tickets regularly all over the Island and refuse entry to the best sites if you do not have a ticket.
 Immediately after you got off the plane there is a wooden booth to buy the Rapa Nui National Park ticket.
 Price on 2016/03 was 30,000 CLP or $60 USD.
 We paid with CLP as the conversion at that time was only equivalent to $45 USD.
 Besides accommodation, this cost was the highest on our Easter Island trip.

 According to our camp host, the park rangers only check tickets at the quarry site of Rano Raraku and the sacred Orongo.
 However, park rangers were checking tickets at other sites such as the famous Tongariki site.
-A polish lady who was sharing a car with us was refused entry at Tongariki because she didn’t have a National Park ticket.
-I think it is a very wise idea to buy this National Park ticket now, otherwise you’ll miss out on some very important Easter Island locations.
+A Polish lady who was sharing a car with us was refused entry at Tongariki because she didn’t have a National Park ticket.
+I think it is a very wise idea to buy this National Park ticket now, otherwise, you’ll miss out on some very important Easter Island locations.
 If you didn’t buy the ticket at the airport you could still buy the ticket in the office that is located outside the airport, which is near the start of the trek to Orongo.

 Easter Island Accommodation

 We ended up choosing to stay at a private room at Tipanie Moana camp sit.
 We had a double bed, our own bathroom and toilet.
 We also have the option to use the shared kitchen.
 The cost for this room was 25000 CLP ($37 USD) for us, but I believed the prices for the room has already increased.
-Initially I wanted to save on cost and stay in the tents but ended up choosing the more comfortable option.
-There are no fans or air-conditioning in the room though and it can get quite hot, but I think it’s more bearable than being in the tents.
+Initially, I wanted to save on cost and stay in the tents but ended up choosing the more comfortable option.
+There are no fans or air-conditioning in the room though and it can get quite hot, but I think it’s more bearable than being in tents.

 Truth is that during our research, many bloggers did say to book these camping rooms were your best option if you want to travel to Easter Island on a budget and don’t want to sleep in a tent.
 From our observation, there is only two private rooms in Tipanie Moana camp site, so you have to book early if you want these rooms.